History

 Only

-twelve people are known to have successfully crossed Lake
+sixteen people are known to have successfully crossed Lake

 Tahoe.